Fintech stocks are some of the best stocks to buy as we transition towards a cashless society.

 There’s Mastercard and then there’s Visa.
 Depending on which company you prefer, Visa is another iconic brand in the digital payment industry.
 The company posted a $3 billion net income (13% YOY change) in Q1 2019 along with an impressive $1.30 EPS (21% YOY change).

 Another healthy sign is Visa’s share repurchase program, signaling their long term goal to return value to shareholders.
 Dividend investors should also take a look at Visa’s 0.67% yield, which adds a bit of passive income and dividend reinvestment to your position.

 Square is a company focused on making it easier for small businesses and company to receive digital payments for goods sold.
 Total revenue increased to $933 million (53% YOY increase) in Q4 2018 however the company suffered a $28 million net income loss due to rising operating costs and interest payment on notes.

 With only a $30 billion market cap, Square is a much smaller company than bigger players like Paypal.
 In the long term, Square needs to increase the active members on their Cash App and market the recently launched SquareCard (In partnership with Mastercard) to increase revenue.

 This is a good long term play on digital payments for small to medium sized busineses.

 Last but not least, Apple’s Apple Pay product is a natural extension to their core audience who loves innovative tech products.
 While iPhone sales are increasing, Apple posted record revenue of $11.5 billion in Q2 2019 for its service product line.

 More companies are sure to adopt Apple pay and give Apple consumers a simple and easy way to purchase stuff using the upcoming Apple Card.
 Apple Card is set to launch in the summer of 2019 and looks like a complete game changer in the digital payment & credit card industry.
 Be sure to look out for that.

-Disclosure: I own shares of Visa, Mastercard and Paypal
+Disclosure: I own shares of Visa and Paypal